 Class Certification Found Inappropriate in Another Post-Brinker Meal Break Case

 Continuing the trend of decisions finding class certification inappropiate for meal break claims in the post-Brinker climate, today another California court held that class certification was properly denied in a case alleging a California employer failed to provide its employees meal breaks.
 This case was brought against Lamps Plus and alleged meal and rest break claims, as well as other claims du jour, such as inaccurate wage statements and failure to timely pay wages on termination of employment.
 The plaintiffs moved for class certification and the trial court denied the motion, finding that class treatment was not appropriate given the predominance of individual issues bearing on a determination of liability.
 The court of appeal agreed with the trial court, reasoning that Lamps Plus had compliant meal and rest break policies and that based on Brinker, Lamps Plus was not obligated to ensure employees complied with those policies for every single meal (or rest) break.
 As such, the fact that employees may have taken short breaks on some occasions or skipped a break entirely on occasion, did not support class treatment because the individual reasons for missed or short breaks would need to be analyzed to determine if the employer was liable.
-The case is Lamps Plus Overtime Cases and the decision is here.
+The case is Lamps Plus Overtime Cases.